Upgrading Guide for Laboratory Water: How can the Central Pure Water System safeguard the accuracy of experiments?

 Different experiments have vastly different requirements for water quality.
 Choosing the wrong water quality not only affects the experimental results, but may also damage precision instruments.
 The International Organization for Standardization (ISO) classifies experimental water into three levels, corresponding to different application scenarios:

-has a resistivity of ≥ 1M Ω· cm and TOC ≤ 50ppb.
+02 Type II water resistivity of ≥ 1M Ω· cm and TOC ≤ 50ppb.
 It can be used for preparing reagents, buffer solutions, microbial culture, spectral analysis, and other experiments.
 It can also be used as an inlet water source for primary water.

-has a resistivity of ≥ 0.2M Ω· cm and is mainly used for basic scenarios such as glassware cleaning, constant temperature and humidity box replenishment, and ordinary chemical experiments.
+03 Type III water resistivity of ≥ 0.2M Ω· cm and is mainly used for basic scenarios such as glassware cleaning, constant temperature and humidity box replenishment, and ordinary chemical experiments.
 It can be obtained from tap water through primary treatment.
 The "core architecture" of the central pure water system

 The system converts tap water into various levels of pure water through four modules: